Real Score

 Introduction

-In an attempt to score and review competitions that are out there in a fair, and comparable way; we’ll be assigning each and every competition, giveaway, and prize draw a Real Score.
+In an attempt to score and review competitions that are out there in a fair, and comparable way; I’ll be assigning each and every competition, giveaway, and prize draw a Real Score.
 This is to help you decide whether you should part with your money and give the competition or draw a go, or to help you find better alternatives!

 The Real Score Framework